Financial Aid

 The appeals process for extenuating circumstances includes:

-- Verified accidents, illness or other circumstances beyond your control
+- Accidents, illness or other reasons beyond the students control

 - Changes in economic situation